 At first, I just thought that I was just stressed out.
 But after a couple days of binge eating, I knew something else was going on.

-So after I found myself reaching for some Sour Patch candies again – when I wasn’t hungry (red flag) – I did the SDF method…
+So after I found myself reaching for some sour candies again — when I wasn’t hungry (red flag) — I did the Stop, Drop, and Feel…

 And I burst into tears.